ComposeGears/Leviathan/README.md

     }
     val interfaceRepo by instanceOf<SampleInterfaceRepo> { SampleInterfaceRepoImpl() }
     val constantValue by valueOf(42)
+    val mutableValue by mutableValueOf(87)
-    val providable by providableOf { 34 }
+    val providable by providableOf { 53 }
 }
 ```